-- This detached cottage has whitewash rendered elevations with a twin gable end facing towards the street. - 2.
-The property is set back from the street and has a dry-stone wall front boundary with off-street parking provided on a sett paved driveway. - 3.
-The building sits within a densely tree covered setting and has hedgerows behind the front boundary.
+1. This detached cottage has whitewash rendered elevations with a twin gable end facing towards the street.

+2. The property is set back from the street and has a dry-stone wall front boundary with offstreet parking provided on a sett paved driveway.

+3. The building sits within a densely tree covered setting and has hedgerows behind the front boundary.

+Photograph 8: 103 and 105 High Street, Silkstone

-- 1. This terrace on High Street has been constructed of natural Yorkshire stone and roofs are covered with slate. - Windowsills and lintels are typically a matching Yorkshire stone to the front elevation.
-The lintels across the terrace share the same alignment which strengthens the relationship between the dwellings. - 3.
-There are variations in the set back of the frontage and roof line which provides visual interest to the buildings. - 4.
-The building is positioned up against the back of the footway with no front gardens provided.
+1. This terrace on High Street has been constructed of natural Yorkshire stone and roofs are covered with slate.

+2. Windowsills and lintels are typically a matching Yorkshire stone to the front elevation.
+The lintels across the terrace share the same alignment which strengthens the relationship between the dwellings.

+3. There are variations in the set back of the frontage and roof line which provides visual interest to the buildings.

+4. The building is positioned up against the back of the footway with no front gardens provided.

-Photograph 9: The Cross, Silkstone
+Photograph 9: 1, 2, 3 and 4 The Cross, Silkstone

-- 1. This terrace on The Cross is constructed using a natural Yorkshire stone and has a slate roof covering. - 2.
-The building is situated up against the edge of a narrow footway with all dwellings sharing the same frontage line. - 3.
-Car parking is limited to the street directly in front of the dwellings. - 4.
-Evenly spaced chimneys and windows and doors create a visual rhythm to the building. - 5.
-The natural building materials used sit comfortably adjacent to the woodland surroundings.
+1. This terrace on The Cross, at the bottom of Cone Lane, is constructed using a natural Yorkshire stone and has a slate roof covering.

+2. The building is situated up against the edge of a narrow footway with all dwellings sharing the same frontage line.

+3. Car parking is limited to the street directly in front of the dwellings.

+4. Evenly spaced chimneys and windows and doors create a visual rhythm to the building.

+5. The natural building materials used sit comfortably adjacent to the woodland surroundings.